10ktris/YACLWiN/README.md

 ```
 next
 ```
-Increaments the frame counter by 1.
+Increments the frame counter by 1.
 See _wait_ to increment the frame count by a specified number

 ###pause
 ```